ox-vgg/wise/README.md

 conda activate clip-faiss
 ```

-## CLI

-A Typer based CLI can be used to extract features and do a quick search
+## Steps to search a collection of images using text queries

+To search a collection of images using text, we use the OpenAI CLIP model.

+To perform a search we must first extract the features from the dataset by processing the images
+and then provide the search query.

 ### Extract features

-Use CLIP visual model to extract 512 embedding from images in a directory.
-The features will be written an HDF5 File (with dataset 'features' with shape - N x 512, and filenames in attrs['files'])
+Image features are extracted once using the CLIP visual model.
+The features are written to an HDF5 file.
+This file is described here (TODO)

+To extract features from the image collection, we use the following command

 ```bash
 python3 app.py extract-features IMAGE_DIR DATASET.h5
 ```

+(Optional Arguments - TODO)

 ### Search

+Once the features are extracted, we can re-use them for every search query.
-Query word embeddings are obtained from CLIP text model and searched against
+Query word embeddings are obtained from CLIP text model and then searched against
-the extracted features
+the extracted features.

 ```bash
 python3 app.py search --dataset DATASET.h5 QUERY1 QUERY2 [...]
 ```

+(Optional Arguments, Output description - TODO)

-## Web Demo
+### Web Interface

-A FAST API + HTML / CSS / JS app to make queries against the extracted features.
+A web interface is also provided to make queries against the collection.

-### Serve
+To load the interface,

 ```bash
 ln -s IMAGES_DIR public/images